skip to content

 Building It

 The web version is built in vanilla JavaScript with HTML canvas.
-No frameworks, no build tools — just a game loop, some vector math, and a lot of tweaking.
+No frameworks, it’s just a game loop, some vector math, and a lot of tweaking.
+I built my own testing UI to dial in all the variables.

 Porting to iOS

 Once the web version worked, I ported it to a native iOS app using Codex 5.2.
-The touch input mapping was mostly 1:1 , but the performance characteristics of native canvas rendering versus mobile Safari made a noticeable difference — exactly the kind of smoothness the original game had lost.
+The touch input mapping was mostly 1:1 , but the performance characteristics of native canvas rendering versus mobile Safari made a noticeable difference.

 Play It